giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

             - [0.00, 0.00]
 ```

-Notes:

-- For more complex open sections, use multiple `@wall` polygons.

----

-## Practical checklist

-A polygon is valid for `@wall` torsion (v2) if all items below are true:
+**Practical checklist.** A polygon is valid for `@wall` torsion if all of the following hold:

-1. Name includes `@wall`.
+1. name includes `@wall`;
-2. `vertices` define **one** closed loop (no concatenated loops).
+2. `vertices` define **one** closed loop (no concatenated loops);
-3. The polygon represents a **thin strip** (midline length $b \gg t$).
+3. the polygon represents a thin strip (midline length `b ≫ t`);
-4. Thickness is provided as `@t=...` (recommended)
+4. thickness is provided as `@t=...` (recommended);
-5. If thickness varies physically, the wall is split into multiple patches with separate polygons.
+5. if the thickness varies physically, the wall is split into multiple patches with separate polygons.

----

-## Scope limitations

-By design, this routine:

-- approximates **open** thin-walled torsion (no cell closure effects)
-- assumes one constant thickness per patch
-- does not compute warping constants
-- shape must be rectanguloid
-- is not intended for compact solids or general thick-walled regions.

----
-**
-## 18. Torsional Constant (Roark – Equivalent Rectangle)
+### 18. Torsional Constant - Roark equivalent rectangle (`J_s_vroark`)

 **Key:** `J_s_vroark`

-General-purpose torsional constant estimate obtained by mapping the composite section to an **equivalent solid rectangle** (from effective area and principal inertias) and applying **Roark's torsion formula for a solid rectangle**.
+General-purpose torsional constant estimate obtained by mapping the composite section to an **equivalent solid rectangle** (from effective area and principal inertias) and applying Roark's torsion formula for a solid rectangle.

-Notes:
+**Notes**
-- Tag-free: independent of `@cell/@wall`.
+- Tag-free: independent of `@cell` / `@wall`.
-- Not a thin-walled closed-cell (Bredt–Batho) formulation; closed/open thin-walled
-  torsion is handled by the dedicated `@cell/@wall` paths.
+- Not a thin-walled closed-cell (Bredt–Batho) formulation; closed/open thin-walled torsion is handled by the dedicated `@cell` / `@wall` paths.
 - The equivalent-rectangle mapping is a heuristic procedure internal to CSF.
-  Only the final torsion formula is from Roark; no literature reference exists
-  for the mapping step itself.
+Only the final torsion formula is from Roark; no literature reference exists for the mapping step itself.
-- Intended for compact solid sections (e.g. solid piles, filled profiles) where
-  `@cell/@wall` tagging is not applicable.
-Check `J_s_vroark_fidelity` before use:
-  reliable only when fidelity >= 0.6.
+- Intended for compact solid sections (e.g. solid piles, filled profiles) where `@cell` / `@wall` tagging is not applicable.
+Check `J_s_vroark_fidelity` before use: reliable only when fidelity ≥ 0.6.

----

-## 19. Roark Fidelity Index
+### 19. Roark Fidelity Index (`J_s_vroark_fidelity`)

-**Key:** `J_s_vroark_fidelity`
+**Key:** `J_s_vroark_fidelity` - **Range:** `[0, 1]`

 **References:**
 - [J_s_vroark usage guide](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/model/J_vroark_usage_guide.md)
 - Engineering note: `roark_torsional_indicator_note.md` (conceptual background on `J_s_vroark` and the fidelity mechanism)

-**Range:** `[0, 1]`

----

-## What `J_s_vroark_fidelity` means

-`J_s_vroark_fidelity` is a **geometric validity indicator** for the equivalent-rectangle mapping behind `J_s_vroark`.
-It answers a single question: *is this cross-section still close enough to a filled rectangle for a Roark rectangle formula to be meaningful?*

-It is not a torsion value, and it does not measure physical accuracy in absolute terms.
-It measures whether the simplifying assumptions of the Roark method still hold for the current geometry.
+**What it means.** `J_s_vroark_fidelity` is a **geometric validity indicator** for the equivalent-rectangle mapping behind `J_s_vroark`.
+It answers a single question: *is this cross-section still close enough to a filled rectangle for a Roark rectangle formula to be meaningful?* It is not a torsion value, and it does not measure physical accuracy in absolute terms - it measures whether the simplifying assumptions of the Roark method still hold for the current geometry.

 Use it to:

 - decide whether `J_s_vroark` can be trusted for the current section,
 - identify regions along `z` where the Roark mapping degrades,
-- flag sections that require a different torsion method (`J_s_v_cell` for closed thin-walled shapes, `J_s_v_wall` for open thin-walled shapes).
+- flag sections that require a different torsion method (`J_sv_cell` for closed thin-walled shapes, `J_sv_wall` for open thin-walled shapes).

-Do not use it as:
+Do **not** use it as:

 - an absolute, method-independent accuracy metric,
 - a substitute for a physically rigorous torsion computation,
 - a quantitative estimate of the error on `J_s_vroark`.

----

-## How to read the value
+**How to read the value.**

-- **≥ 0.9** - the section is compact and rectangle-like; `J_s_vroark` is a reasonable estimate.
+- **≥ 0.9** - compact, rectangle-like section; `J_s_vroark` is a reasonable estimate.
-- **0.7 – 0.9** - borderline geometry, typically mild asymmetry or light non-structural material; `J_s_vroark` remains usable, with visible error.
+- **0.7 – 0.9** - borderline geometry (mild asymmetry or light non-structural material); `J_s_vroark` remains usable, with visible error.
-- **< 0.7** - the geometry is no longer rectangle-like (T, H, I, internal voids, extreme weight dispersion); `J_s_vroark` should be discarded in favor of `J_s_v_cell` or `J_s_v_wall`.
+- **< 0.7** - geometry no longer rectangle-like (T, H, I, internal voids, extreme weight dispersion); discard `J_s_vroark` in favour of `J_sv_cell` or `J_sv_wall`.

 A practical rule for automated pipelines is to reject `J_s_vroark` whenever fidelity drops below 0.7.

----

-## How to read the fidelity plot along z
+**How to read the fidelity plot along `z`.**

-When you plot `J_s_vroark_fidelity(z)`:

 1. **Prefer trend over point values.** Persistent degradation over a `z` interval is meaningful; an isolated sharp point often corresponds to a principal-inertia branch swap (`Ix − Iy` changing sign), not a solver failure.
 2. **Correlate with the inertias.** Plot `Ix`, `Iy`, and `I2` together.
 Kinks in fidelity frequently align with principal-axis rotations, which are geometric transitions rather than errors.

-3. **Cross-check the torsion value.** Where fidelity is high, compare `J_s_vroark` with `J_s_v_cell` or `J_s_v_wall` when available.
+3. **Cross-check the torsion value.** Where fidelity is high, compare `J_s_vroark` with `J_sv_cell` or `J_sv_wall` when available.
 Agreement at high fidelity increases confidence in all three methods for that section family.

----
+This combination avoids misreading isolated curves.

-## Suggested wording for reports
+**Suggested wording for reports.**

 > `J_s_vroark_fidelity` quantifies the geometric validity of the equivalent-rectangle mapping used to compute `J_s_vroark`.
 It reflects how close the actual cross-section is to a filled rectangle, not the absolute error on the torsional constant.
 Values above 0.9 indicate reliable Roark applicability; values below 0.7 indicate that the section should be treated with a thin-walled or full Saint-Venant method.

->## A note on Adhémar Jean Claude Barré de Saint-Venant
->
->The torsional constant *J* that this library estimates and validates bears the
->name of Adhémar Jean Claude Barré de Saint-Venant (1797–1886), one of the
->founders of the mathematical theory of elasticity.
->
->In his 1855 memoir *Mémoire sur la torsion des prismes*, Saint-Venant solved
->the torsion problem for prismatic bars of arbitrary cross-section, a result
->that had resisted earlier attempts by Coulomb and Navier.
-His approach
->introduced the warping function, reduced the problem to a boundary-value
->equation, and produced exact solutions for elliptical and rectangular sections
->that remain in use today.
->
->The formula implemented in `_roark_torsion_rect` is a compact approximation
->of Saint-Venant's exact series solution for the rectangle, later tabulated by
->Roark (1938) and condensed into continuous form by Timoshenko & Goodier (1951).
->The FEM warping analysis performed by `sectionproperties` solves the same
->boundary-value problem numerically, for arbitrary geometry, using the
->mathematical framework Saint-Venant laid down nearly 170 years ago.
->
-> *"The problem of torsion is one of the most beautiful in the whole of
-> mathematical physics."*
-> - attributed to Saint-Venant

 ---

+## A note on Adhémar Jean Claude Barré de Saint-Venant

+The torsional constant *J* that this library estimates and validates bears the name of Adhémar Jean Claude Barré de Saint-Venant (1797–1886), one of the founders of the mathematical theory of elasticity.

+In his 1855 memoir *Mémoire sur la torsion des prismes*, Saint-Venant solved the torsion problem for prismatic bars of arbitrary cross-section, a result that had resisted earlier attempts by Coulomb and Navier.
+His approach introduced the warping function, reduced the problem to a boundary-value equation, and produced exact solutions for elliptical and rectangular sections that remain in use today.

+The formula implemented in `_roark_torsion_rect` is a compact approximation of Saint-Venant's exact series solution for the rectangle, later tabulated by Roark (1938) and condensed into continuous form by Timoshenko & Goodier (1951).
+The FEM warping analysis performed by `sectionproperties` solves the same boundary-value problem numerically, for arbitrary geometry, using the mathematical framework Saint-Venant laid down nearly 170 years ago.

+> *"The problem of torsion is one of the most beautiful in the whole of mathematical physics."* - attributed to Saint-Venant

+---

-## CSF sectionproperties mapping table
+## CSF–sectionproperties mapping table

 | CSF | SP field | Type | Notes |
 |---|---|---|---|